pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 You can also type out the raw Python to draw this same Pentagon

-    relaunch
+    t.relaunch()
     count = 5
     for _ in range(count): t.forward(100); t.right(360 / count)
+    del count

 <!--  pu  setxy -250 -10  pd  -->

 You hit the edges of the Screen and distort the drawing, when you make it too large.
-Like when you're drawing on the 101x42 Columns and Rows of my Terminal, it'll be too large if you choose a Repeat_Count of 8 or more, or if you choose a Forward_Distance of 153 or more
+Like when you're drawing on the 101x42 Columns and Rows of my Terminal, it'll be too large if you choose a Repeat_Count of 9 or more, or if you choose a Forward_Distance of 153 or more

-    relaunch  rep 8
+    relaunch  rep 9

     relaunch  rep 5 360 160

+Often you can notice the distortion visually.
+Always you can look for the "Note: Snap" Messages coming into the Chat Pane to tell you we tried to make the moves you called for, but then they didn't fit

 Turtle Logo's disagree over how to move and draw across the edges of the Screen